alirezaeiii/TMDb-CMP-Playground/README.md

+# TMDb-CMP-Playground
+Minimal CMP project that showcase shered element transition as well as caching.

 This is a Compose Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.